 - “anti-microbials” again…

-i don’t even know how to fix this, so here are some oils that are far better for your skin and non-comedogenic. my blog is also full of effective DIYs, and has a nice little search bar, if you want to search for things like “body butter” or “eye serum”, etc.
+i don’t want to “diy dupe” this. instead, i’ve listed (below) some oils that are far better for your skin and non-comedogenic. my blog is also full of effective DIYs, and has a nice little search bar, if you want to search for things like “body butter” or “eye serum”, etc.

 - hempseed oil